lisp-mirror/eql5/helper/README.txt

 These types are currently not available, as they must be integrated manually (by the author).

 Make a clean rebuild of the project (see README-REBUILD.txt).

+If you see an error message like this when compiling from "eql_lib.pro":
+    "staticMetaObject’ is not a member of ‘QTimeZone’" then add the class to "no-static-meta-object.lisp", and it should compile.